se4astien/tailwind-css-image-gallery-react/README.md

-## Tailwind CSS Image gallery with React
+## Tailwind CSS Image Gallery with React

 Create an app using Tailwind CSS framework for the CSS and React.
 Fetch data through pixabay.com with fetch() and then() method.